-The term “Dark Age”, as Scott argues like Pirenne before him, actually is appropriate, but the period starts later and the culprits are the Arabs.
-Almost by definition, the Dark Age covers the 300-year stretch of barren archaeology that begins right after the Islamic invasions: the mid-seventh to mid-tenth centuries.
+The term “Dark Age”, as Scott argues like Pirenne before him, actually is appropriate, but the period starts later — in the seventh century, not the fifth — and the culprits are the Arabs.
+Almost by definition, the Dark Age covers the 300-year stretch of barren archaeology that begins after the Persian War followed by the Islamic invasions: the early seventh to the early tenth centuries.
 Jihad brought the darkness, not the Germanic rulers.

 Those “Missing” Centuries

-(1) Some natural or cosmic catastrophe destroyed huge portions of the populations sometime in the mid-seventh century.
+(1) Some natural or cosmic catastrophe destroyed huge portions of the populations sometime in the seventh century.